 This course has been developed to provide final year majors in in Library and Information be considered in the development of new information systems and services.
-Students will critically evaluate research on selected factors: content, usability, connectivity, affordability, policy development and intellectual property rights; and develop seminar papers identifying new roles for Caribbean libraries and librarians in relation to the above areas.
+Students will critically evaluate research on selected factors: content, usability, connectivity, affordability, policy communication skills highly valued by employers, as well as knowledge and skills that will enhance your development and growth as an individual.